Al-Huneidi/Cryptocurrencies/README.md

 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/3_Proof_Null_Values_Removed.png)

 	•	Removed all cryptocurrencies without coins mined.
-	•	Stored the names of all cryptocurrencies on a DataFramed named coins_name, and use the crypto_df.index as the index for this new DataFrame.
+	•	Stored the names of all cryptocurrencies on a DataFramed named coins_name, and used the crypto_df.index as the index for this new DataFrame.
 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/4_New_DataFrame_coins_name_df.png)

 	•	Removed the CoinName column.
 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/5_DataFrame_with_CoinsName_Column_Removed.png)

 	•	Used get_dummies to create dummies variables for all of the text features, and stored the resulting data on a DataFrame named X. Snippet of output after creating dummies.
 ![alt text](https://github.com/Al-Huneidi/Cryptocurrencies/blob/master/Screenshots/Preprocessing/6_Snippet_Dummies.png)

 	•	Used the StandardScaler from sklearn  to standardize all of the data from the X DataFrame.